Draft Grader: San Francisco 49ers

 +2.0: You’ve just found Tom Brady in the 6th round

-There have been times where Alex Smith has looked like a sixth-rounder.
+There have been times when Alex Smith has looked like a sixth-rounder.

 +1.5: Getting much more than you bargained for!

-NaVorro Bowman, LB (91st overall pick in 2010): It was a bit surprising when the 49ers decided to let Takeo Spikes walk in free agency last year, but after seeing what Bowman could do it all made sense.
-Our top-ranked inside linebacker from 2011, the former third-rounder scored an incredible +34.2 grade for his work as a sophomore, establishing himself as one of the league’s best linebackers.
-Tremendous selection.
+NaVorro Bowman, LB (91st overall pick in 2010): It was a bit surprising when the 49ers decided to let Takeo Spikes walk in free agency in 2011, but after seeing what Bowman could do it all made sense.
+Bowman wasn’t quite as good in 2012 as he was a year previously, when he led our inside linebacker rankings, but he’s already one of the best in the business at what he does.

 +1.0: The scouts nailed it!

-Mike Iupati, G (17th overall pick in 2010): While some early round interior linemen step into the league and are handed false praise because of where they are drafted, Iupati has earned his.
-Over two years he’s picked up a +20.0 grade, and the 49ers will be very happy from one half of their 2010 offensive line investment.
+Mike Iupati, G (17th overall pick in 2010): While some early-round interior linemen step into the league and are handed false praise because of where they are drafted, Iupati has earned his.
+Our second-ranked left guard last year has already turned his three seasons into a +49.3 grade and is as punishing a blocker as there is.

 +0.5: Never hurts to find a solid contributor